Taiwing/override/level05/README.md

 ```

 We reach into our buffer at the 10th parameter.
 Now, since `exit` is called
-right after the printf, what we're gonna do is overwrite it's got address and
+right after the printf, what we're gonna do is overwrite its got address and
-replace it with the address of our shellcode that we're going to give in input.
+replace it with the address of the shellcode that we're going to give as input.

 Using ltrace, we can get the address of the input buffer: